The 5 R's of Waste Reduction

 Composting may feel inaccessible to some, especially if you do not have garden space or access to municipal composting facilities.
 However, you can still hop on the compost train by checking out this guide to apartment composting.

 The key to the 5 R’s is not just remembering what they are but applying them in the correct order.
-It all starts with refusing what is unnecessary, reducing what is necessary, reusing before we dispose, and then recycling and rotting for the items we do choose to dispose, in the right way.
+It all starts with refusing what is unnecessary, reducing what is necessary, reusing before we dispose, and then recycling and rotting the items we choose to dispose of in the right way.

 But it doesn’t stop there.
 Consider these other two “bonus R’s”.